 With superior hardness ratings, moissanite makes for a stunning yet durable jewel.
 Proper care will allow a moissanite ring to be passed down through your family for years to come.

 From a logical point of view Moissanite and Diamond have nearly identical visual characteristics.
 Both gemstones are clear and are two of the hardest gemstones known to man.
 Both exude incredible beauty, will last a lifetime, and are excellent options for everyday wear.

 At the end of the day, Moissanites is a viable and equivalently beautiful symbol of love for those not wanting to purchase a Diamond due to ethical, environmental, or price concerns.

 Gema&Co Moissanite Rings

-Gema&Co jewelry use only the most brilliant colorless Charles & Colvard Forever One Moissanite stones and our own premier lab created Moissanites (offered upon request).
-Amongst our jewelers and staff, our company features a deep history in collective experience in fine jewelry manufacturing, design, and sales; which will be evident the moment you see and wear our Moissanite jewelry.
+Amongst our jewelers and staff, our company features a deep history of collective experience in fine jewelry manufacturing, design, and sales; which will be evident the moment you see and wear our Moissanite jewelry.
 All of our Moissanite rings, solitaires, necklaces, stud earrings, bracelets, and other items use only the highest industry standard 14k / 18k yellow, white, and rose gold mixtures.

-We offer our men and women's rings at the best possible price year round so that you don't need to worry about timing your engagement or anniversary gift with special sales and other shopping gimmicks.
-Anytime is the perfect time for celebrating your love and life!
+Our collection of men’s and women’s rings is always available at the best possible price.
+As a result, you don’t have to time your engagement or anniversary gift around holiday sales and other special promotions.
+At Gema&Co, we believe anytime is the perfect time for celebrating your love and life!

-You can be 100% confident when shopping on our site that your order will receive the upmost care and attention from start to finish.
+You can be 100% confident when shopping on our online store that your order will receive the utmost care and attention from start to finish.